cwendorf/BASE/CREATE/README.md

-# CREATE: Course Resource for Editing and Analyzing Tutorials with Excel
+## CREATE: Course Resource for Editing and Analyzing Tutorials with Excel

-**A set of modules in Basic Analytic Statistics with Excel (BASE)**

----

 ### Overview